Notebook

 What Bollywood Gets Right About Ambition

-A light, affectionate take on the recurring Bollywood narrative of the small-town person making it big — and why the emotional core of those stories resonates even when the execution is absurd.
+A light, affectionate take on the recurring Bollywood narrative of the small-town person making it big - and why the emotional core of those stories works even when the execution is absurd.

 travel 5 min read